estape11/arduino-workshop/2-using-components/1-arduino/README.md

 ### Step 5: Copy and paste file [arduino.ino](https://github.com/estape11/arduino-workshop/blob/main/2-using-components/1-arduino/arduino.ino) or open the file using Arduino IDE

-- Compile and upload the sketch, using the arrow button.
+- Compile and upload the sketch, using the arrow button'.'
 After a few seconds, the small LED on the Arduino should flash quickly.
 You should see the LED on the Arduino repeatedly blink on for 1 second, then blink off for 1 second.

   <img src="https://github.com/estape11/arduino-workshop/blob/main/2-using-components/1-arduino/assets/flash.png?raw=true" width="650">